 Step 4) Confirm that you’ve submitted all the criteria mentioned in the checklist by ticking the boxes.
 Click the green ‘Complete Step One’ button when you’re ready to proceed with the complaint.

 Step 5) A ‘Confirmation Step Two’ window will open.
 Click on the green button that says, ‘Submit Complaint’.
-A new tab in your browser will open, redirecting you to an online form.

 How to view your own ratings